Rana Sana Ullah Demands For Pervaiz Elahis Leaked Audio Forensic - UrduPoint

 ISLAMABAD, (UrduPoint / Pakistan Point News - 16th Feb, 2023 ) :Interior Minister Rana Sana Ullah on Thursday demanded the forensic test of former Punjab chief minister Chaudhry Pervaiz Elahi's alleged leaked audio tape in which he was allegedly talking about managing the courts.

-The minister while addressing a press conference, here, urged the chief justice of Pakistan to take notice of the matter to bring the culprits to justice.
+The minister while addressing a press conference, here, urged the Chief Justice of Pakistan Umar Ata Bandial to take notice of the matter to bring the culprits to justice.

 "If the former Punjab CM is found guilty after the forensic, then the matter should be presented before the judicial committee," he remarked.